JuliaEarth/GeoStats.jl/docs/src/data.md

 ### Arrays

-Consider arrays (e.g. images) with data for various spatial variables.
+Consider arrays (e.g. images) with data for various geospatial variables.
 We can georeference these arrays using a named tuple, and GeoStats.jl will understand that the shape of the arrays should be preserved in a Cartesian grid: